uci-cbcl/DeepCons/README.md

 DATA
 ====
 All the data used for training can be downloaded from [here](https://cbcl.ics.uci.edu/public_data/DeepCons/).
 It contains three levels of conserved sequences: (1). the coordinates of the conserved/non-conserved sequences in bed format; (2). the randomly shuffled raw sequences in text format based on (1); (3). the sequences in numpy format ready for training based on (2).
+Please use binary mode to download the numpy files(e.g. wget command), directly ftp download using browser may corrupt the binary numpy file.
+After downloading all the numpy files, please put them in the same folder with `train_cnn.py`.

 1. \*.bed files
 --------------